JetBrains/educational-plugin/README.md

   * **Junit** (<idea_home>/plugins/junit/lib/idea-junit.jar)
 3. Clone sources of IntelliJ from [github](https://github.com/JetBrains/intellij-community/)
 4. Add sources of IntelliJ IDEA to your plugin sdk source roots.
-5. Create local.properties file with the following content:
+5. Edit gradle.properties file with the following content:

      `intellijCommunity` Path to your IntelliJ sources (downloaded on step 3)